-Our collection of Rail Holidays gets you on track for witnessing spectacular scenery in Australia, New Zealand, Canada, Alaska, Norway and South Africa.
+Our collection of Rail Holidays gets you on track for witnessing spectacular scenery in Australia, New Zealand, Canada, Alaska and Norway.
 Some are great classics, like the Ghan, which crawls nearly 3,000km across the Australian Outback between Darwin and Adelaide, or the Rocky Mountaineer which weaves through the Canadian Rocky Mountains between Vancouver and Jasper.

 Nearly 200 years after Robert Stephenson invented the Rocket, train travel is still one of the most civilised and enjoyable ways of getting from A to B. Rail journeys are not only steeped in nostalgia, but they also provide a calm, comfortable space in which you can sit and relax, lulled by the gentle rocking of the carriage as you gaze through picture windows at the world passing by.